-Dr Joanna Lubavitch of Skova University Sweden – says when cinnamon is eaten with a carbohydrate there is a measurably lower sugar spike and you feel less hungry.
-Carbohydrates are turned into glucose ( a form of sugar) by the body and the glucose is absorbed by insulin.
-Cinnamon is thought to enable our cells to absorb more carbohydrate and prevent sugar spikes.
-3 gms (aproximately 1 teaspoon) per day is a suggested maximum per day due to the chemical coumarin in cinnamon that is known to harm the liver.
+Dr. Joanna Lubavitch of Skova University Sweden – says when cinnamon is eaten with a carbohydrate there is a measurably lower sugar spike and you feel less hungry.
+Carbohydrates are turned into glucose (a form of sugar) by the body and the glucose is absorbed by insulin.
+Cinnamon is thought to enable our cells to absorb more carbohydrates and prevent sugar spikes.
+3 gms (approximately 1 teaspoon) per day is a suggested maximum per day due to the chemical coumarin in cinnamon that is known to harm the liver.

 Modern research indicates that cinnamon may have some beneficial health properties.
 Having said that, it is important to recognize that more research and evidence is needed before we can say conclusively that cinnamon has these health benefits.

-Cinnamon may help improve glucose and lipids levels3 in patients with type 2 diabetes, according to a study published in Diabetics Care.
+Cinnamon may help improve glucose and lipids levels in patients with type 2 diabetes, according to a study published in Diabetics Care.

 Tel Aviv University researchers discovered that cinnamon may help prevent Alzheimer’s disease.
 According to Prof. Michael Ovadia, of the Department of Zoology at Tel Aviv University, an extract found in cinnamon bark, called CEppt, contains properties that can inhibit the development of the disease.

-A study of Indian medicinal plants revealed that cinnamon may potentially be effective against HIV4.
-According to the study authors, “the most effective extracts against HIV-1 and HIV-2 are respectively Cinnamomum cassia (bark) and Cardiospermum helicacabum (shoot + fruit).”
+A study of Indian medicinal plants revealed that cinnamon may potentially be effective against HIV Cinnamomum cassia (bark) and Cardiospermum helicacabum (shoot + fruit).

 Cinnamon may help stop the destructive process of multiple sclerosis (MS), according to a neurological scientist at Rush University Medical Center.
 Cinnamon could help eliminate the need to take some expensive and unpleasant drugs.

-According to the U.S. Department of Agriculture5, ten grams of ground cinnamon contains:
+According to the U.S. Department of Agriculture, a teaspoon of ground cinnamon weighing 2.6 g contains:

 Risks and precautions

-A study carried out in Norway and published in the journal Food and Chemical Toxicology in 2012 suggested establishing a Tolerable Daily Intake (TDI) for coumarin of 0.07mg per kg of bodyweight per day.
-The researchers commented that by sprinkling cinnamon on oatmeal porridge or drinking cinnamon-based tea regularly, adults and children can very easily exceed this amount.6
+A study carried out in Norway and published in the journal Food and Chemical Toxicology in 2012 suggested establishing a Tolerable Daily Intake (TDI) for coumarin of 0.07mg per kg of body weight per day.
+The researchers commented that by sprinkling cinnamon on oatmeal porridge or drinking cinnamon-based tea regularly, adults and children can very easily exceed this amount.

 Based upon the conclusion of this study, if the average weight of an American male is 191 pounds (86.6kg), it could mean a maximum Tolerable Daily Intake of 6mg of coumarin.
 For an average American female (159 pounds or 72.1kg) it could mean a maximum of 5mg of coumarin per day.

-In a document published in 2006, the German Federal Institute for Risk Assessment (BFR) suggested that 1kg of (cassia) cinnamon powder contains between 2.1 and 4.4g of coumarin7.
-If you estimate that powdered cassia cinnamon weighs approximately 0.56 g/cm3, a kilo of cassia cinnamon powder would equal 362.29 teaspoons.
-This suggests that a single teaspoon of cassia cinnamon powder could contain between 5.8 and 12.1mg of coumarin (which may be above the Tolerable Daily Intake for a smaller individual).8
+In a document published in 2006, the German Federal Institute for Risk Assessment (BFR) suggested that 1kg of (cassia) cinnamon powder contains between 2.1 and 4.4g of coumarin.
+If you estimate that powdered cassia cinnamon weighs approximately 0.56 g/cm, a kilo of cassia cinnamon powder would equal 362.29 teaspoons.
+This suggests that a single teaspoon of cassia cinnamon powder could contain between 5.8 and 12.1mg of coumarin (which may be above the Tolerable Daily Intake for a smaller individual).